alexwlchan/alexwlchan.net/src/_drafts/best-age-picker.md

   }
 </script>

-Now let me answer some FAQs:
+Let me answer some FAQs, and then I'll explain how it works:

 **Why can't we just use `<input type="number">`?**
 As many people are fond of saying, age is a state of mind, not a number.